What is eCommerce and why should leisure venues care?

 Related read: If you are also looking to amplify your customer reach, read this.

-E-commerce can come in many different flavours, but we can primarily categorize them into the following four major market segments:
+E-commerce can come in many different flavours, but we can primarily categorise them into the following four major market segments:

 - Business to Consumer (B2C)